 Is it Dangerous to Hike Volcano Santa Maria Without a Guide?

-Even though Guatemala gets a bad reputation by being a fairly dangerous country, the hike for volcano Santa Maria is fairly safe.
+Even though Guatemala gets a bad reputation by being a fairly dangerous country, the hike to volcano Santa Maria is fairly safe.

-In my one month of stay in Xela, I did not hear anyone get robbed on the way up to Santa Maria.
+In my one-month stay in Xela, I did not hear anyone get robbed on the way up to Santa Maria.

 When you hike up, chances are there will be a lot of locals that are either hiking as well or farming around the area.
 The locals have ceremonies at the top of the volcano.